 Overview

-The CS3 Research Experience for Teachers (RET) program offers a valuable opportunity for K-12 STEM educators to engage in hands-on research within the context of smart streetscapes.
-RET participants work closely with CS3 researchers from Columbia University and Lehman College, learning about emerging AI approaches and discovering ways to improve lives on the streets by integrating AI with rich datasets covering New York City.
+The CS3 Research Experience for Teachers (RET) program provides K–12 STEM educators with a unique opportunity to engage in hands-on research focused on smart streetscapes.
+Participants collaborate closely with CS3 researchers from Columbia University and Lehman College, gaining exposure to emerging artificial intelligence (AI) approaches and exploring how data-driven technologies can enhance urban life across New York City.

-In addition to hands-on research experience, the program includes seminars focused on STEM education, to help participants develop engaging lesson plans that integrate CS3's engineering curriculum with the interests and experiences of their students.
+In addition to their research experience, participants attend seminars on STEM education and pedagogy.
+These sessions support educators in developing engaging, classroom-ready lesson plans that integrate CS3’s engineering curriculum with the interests and lived experiences of their students.

-Participants engage in the program for roughly 24 hours a week.
-Teachers are paid a stipend of $5,000 for their participation.
+The program requires a commitment of approximately 24 hours per week.
+Participants are paid a stipend of $5,000 for their participation.

 Learn the fundamentals of streetscape technology: Teachers attend a presentation at Columbia University by Professor Roxana Geambasu, CS3 Lead of Research Thrust 3 on Security, Privacy, and Fairness.